Trainable Weight Averaging: Accelerating Training and Improving Generalization: An Efficient Training Scheme

 \subsection{Distributed Training Scheme}

-During the optimization, TWA requires storing the projection matrix $\boldsymbol{P}$, of which the size is $\mathcal{O}(nD)$.
-This poses a challenge on storage for large models, as $\boldsymbol{P}$ is typically stored in the GPU to enable efficient matrix operations.
-As the size of the model and the number of weight points grow, it becomes prohibitive to store in a single GPU.
+During subspace optimization, TWA requires the storage of the projection matrix $\boldsymbol{P}$, which has a size of $\mathcal{O}(nD)$.
+This poses a storage challenge for large models, as $\boldsymbol{P}$ is ideally stored on the GPU to facilitate efficient matrix operations.
+As the model size and the number of weight points grow, storing $\boldsymbol{P}$ in a single GPU becomes impractical.

-To cope with this, we design an efficient scheme with parallel distributed training to enable the following: \begin{itemize} \item \textbf{Partitioning the memory burden of $\boldsymbol{P}$ into multiple GPUs} We partition the projection matrix $\boldsymbol{P}$ into multiple submatrices, each of which can be stored in a separate GPU.
-This reduces the memory burden on each GPU and allows us to train larger models. \item \textbf{Efficient parallel computation of gradient projection} We devise a distributed algorithm to compute the gradient projection, which evenly distributes the computation across multiple GPUs.
+To cope with this, we design an efficient scheme with parallel distributed training to enable the following: \begin{itemize} \item \textbf{Partitioning the memory burden of $\boldsymbol{P}$ into multiple GPUs.} We partition the projection matrix $\boldsymbol{P}$ into multiple submatrices, each of which can be stored in a separate GPU.
+This reduces the memory burden on each GPU and allows us to train larger models with scalability. \item \textbf{Efficient parallel computation of gradient projection.} We propose a distributed algorithm for computing the gradient projection in subspace optimization, which evenly distributes the computation load across multiple GPUs.
 It significantly reduces the time required for the gradient projection. \end{itemize}